Chocolate Peanut Butter Protein Shake Recipe for Kids

 Whole food sources of protein contain a balance of nutrients that kids need, and most of the time, they’re perfectly adequate at meeting the recommended daily amount of protein.
 (If you’re curious exactly how much protein your child should be getting based on age, size, and sex, this article can tell you.)

-How to Make and Store this Protein Shake
+How to Make Chocolate Protein Shake:

-More (Powder Free) Protein Foods for Kids
+More Protein Foods for Kids:

 Kid-Friendly Protein Waffle